stateful/docs.runme.dev/docs/configuration/auto-save.md

 ### Why Separate Session Outputs?

-You might wonder why we have chosen to create a separate Session Outputs file instead of embedding outputs directly into the markdown document.
+You might wonder why we have chosen to create a separate Session Outputs file instead of embedding outputs directly into the Markdown document.
 Well, here are our reasons:

 1. **Promote Generality for Collaboration**: We believe that cells, including their code and commands (inputs), should remain generic to facilitate collaboration and sharing of notebooks with others.
 This approach is particularly important for version control-tracked files.
 2. **Avoid Version Control Errors**: Separating files prevents accidental inclusion of outputs into version control, reducing the risk of overwriting historical artifacts from previous sessions if they were stored in the same file.
 3. **Enhance User Experience (UX)**: Session files with outputs are not directly opened in the notebook UX.
 After writing the output, Runme may struggle to distinguish between input and output parts of a cell.
-Instead, the UX will prompt you to open the original document (which requires colocation in the same folder) as a notebook or launch the markdown previewer to display the Session Outputs.
+Instead, the UX will prompt you to open the original document (which requires colocation in the same folder) as a notebook or launch the Markdown previewer to display the Session Outputs.

-While we are contemplating the possibility of transparently opening Session Outputs files in the future, this may inevitably involve reformatting the original source file as part of the de-/serialization process.
+While we are contemplating the possibility of transparently opening Session Outputs files in the future, this may inevitably involve reformatting the original source file as part of the deserialization process.

 <br />
 <Infobox type="sidenote" title="Session Outputs">
 It is strongly recommended that you do not deploy the session output files to your version control. you can `.gitignore` the files to ensure that it doesn't get deployed.
 </Infobox>

 ## **How to Enable Auto-Save**